hindu-comm/mail_stream_advaita-l/2017/10/SrividyA_and_advaita/162__Praveen_R._Bhat.md

 > SrividyA hold that one would need to transition from SrividyA upAsana to
 > jnAna sAdhana for moksha?
 >
-​As a Vedantin, especially, as​ in vivaraNa, it may be said that it causes chittashuddhi of such an extent in its culmination that a slight tinge of knowledge of oneness from any source can result in mokSha.
+As a Vedantin, especially, as in vivaraNa, it may be said that it causes chittashuddhi of such an extent in its culmination that a slight tinge of knowledge of oneness from any source can result in mokSha.
 However, for a practitioner of upAsana, that itself is most likely to appear as leading to